 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the conference team immediately.
 Conference team members will be wearing Team badges and distinctive T-shirts.

-If the matter is especially urgent, please call/contact either of these individuals:
+If the matter is especially urgent, please call/contact:

 Conference staff will do what is necessary to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.